dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 2.4.2 =
+= 2.4.3 =
-2.4.2 <strong> UPDATE:</strong> New shortcode argument [mashshare url="yourwebsite.com"].
-Its recommended to test this update first on a staging website before installing it on a live site.
+2.4.3 <strong>Update: </strong>See the complete <a href="https://wordpress.org/plugins/mashsharer/changelog/">changelog</a>.
+Test this update first on a staging website before installing it on a live site.
 Use the free plugin <a href="https://wordpress.org/plugins/wp-staging/" target="_blank">WP Staging</a> for creating a test staging site with two clicks.